Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

+This simplification allows us to make some precise statements in the sequel, which would otherwise have to be prefaced by a further assumption.
+We discuss this at length in \secref{discuss}.
+For \bpwl{}, we take $\mathcal U=\mathbb R^3$, although we still think of our system as a local one.
+By solving \bpwl{}$_{y>0}$ with $(x(0),y(0),z(0))=q=(0,0,0)$, we obtain the following explicit expression for $U$:

-still assuming \eqref{signBetaB} and (A).
-The sliding dynamics of \eqref{XNPositiveT} are shown in \figref{VICanards}.
-The funnel mentioned in \propref{pwsCanards} is shaded dark grey. ({In comparison with \secref{prelim}, we may now consider $\mathcal U=\mathbb R^3$, although we still think of our system as a local one.})
+after elimination of time.
+The sliding dynamics of \bpwl{} are shown in \figref{VICanards}.
+The funnel mentioned in \propref{pwsCanards} is shaded dark grey. \ed{Notice that the PWL system preserves the essential properties of \bpws{}: existence of stable and unstable sliding regions $\Sigma_{sl}^\mp$, weak canards, strong canard, and folds.
+In fact, the strong canard for \bpwl{} now coincides with the span of $v_-$: